 McNab Stockdog Foundation Board of Directors

-Alvina Butti, President
+Alvina Butti, Vice President

 I was first introduced to the McNab dog by my cousin Bob Dolcini.
 I had always been around these dogs growing up at the Dolcini Ranch in Chileno Valley of Petaluma, California.
 These dogs were used for working the cows plus they hunted deer and pigs with them.
 It was amazing to see them in action.

+In my late 20’s I received my first McNab, Maggie.
+She came from the Dolcini lines and the Benedetti Turkey Ranch lines in Petaluma.
+They were using their McNabs to herd Turkeys.
 So began my love for the McNab.
 My Maggie was brilliant, she could herd, hunt and knew more commands then any dog I had ever had.
 She was protective, loving, funny, athletic and just over all amazing.

+I moved to the Redding California area and was contacted by Donna Seigmund.
+Donna had McNabs for many years and we became fast friends and my world of McNabs expanded.
+Donna and I researched these dogs and interviewed Myrtle Brown, what a gracious lady with so much character and knowledge.
 We began raising McNabs, always staying in our own lines so that we could sell breedable pairs.
 I was fortunate enough to meet Lev Beebe so I was using his dogs as my male side.
 When he no longer had dogs the hunt was on.
 I found local dogs, and then found a Sagehorn dog to breed to.

 We shipped puppies all around the United States.
 Dogs were brought to us to be looked at and evaluated as to being a McNab, some had histories some did not, the ones with no history were put through working tests and personality tests to verify that they were indeed the wonderful dog, the McNab.